-A teacher resume summary or objective should:
+A Teacher resume summary or objective should do the following:

-- Show passion or motivation when possible
+Show passion or motivation whenever possible

-- Explain your educational or experience background
+Explain your educational or experience background

-- Mention the subject and position you’re interested in
+Mention the subject and position you’re interested in

-- Say something about who you are and what you’re good at
+Say something about who you are, and what you’re good at

-- Be addressed to the specific job you’re applying for
+Be addressed to the specific job you’re applying for

-How to show your teaching experience on a resume
+How to show your teaching experience on a resume:

 Emphasize test prep and scores to a school that resents the focus on testing in modern education and you won’t be sending the right message.